hazardemircan/turing-off/README.md

 ## 📄 License

-This project is open source.
-Feel free to use, modify, and distribute as needed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Links